Fourqua/Roblox-Development-Toolkit/README.md

 1. Browse the folders and find the system you need.
 2. Read its `README.md` — each one covers setup, the full API, and examples.
-3. Copy the `.luau` file into the correct Roblox Studio service (specified in each README).
+3. Copy the `.lua` file into the correct Roblox Studio service (specified in each README).
 4. Adapt the code to fit your game.

 ---